Here are five things any parent can do to help soften the agony of defeat

 Tina Payne Bryson, PhD

-With the NBA Playoffs, Wimbledon and, yes, even the Tokyo Olympics about to dominate the sports scene this summer, we’ll get to repeatedly witness what sportscaster Jim McKay called “the thrill of victory and the agony of defeat.”
+Fans of professional sports get to repeatedly witness what sportscaster Jim McKay called “the thrill of victory and the agony of defeat.”
 The competition itself makes for captivating television, and the climax of the competition is, of course, the thrill or the agony of the competitors.

 That agony can be painful enough to watch when the person going through it is a stranger on TV.
 What do you do when your own child is the one hurting?
 She’s just lost her big swim meet.
 He’s just missed the penalty kick that could’ve won the game.
 What do you say when your child is discouraged, and a post-game snack ticket isn’t going to do the trick?